-This song is very easy, but it is also very melodic.
-The names of the children are added during the singing, and it is a great activity to start the day, after the morning greeting routine.
+This song is straightforward, but it is also very melodic.
+The children’s names are added during the singing, and it is a great activity to start the day after the morning greeting routine.
 Click here for Hello, hello, what’s your name flashcards, and here for the song.

 Interactive attendance chart with magnets + calendar

-After the singing, the best thing to do is to connect the activity to the daily calendar and the question of the day.
+After the singing, the best thing to connect the activity to the daily calendar and the day’s questions.

 Who is here today?